Please click here for the latest information regarding Benedictine University's response to the Coronavirus (COVID-19) outbreak.

-Benedictine University's Master of Science in Clinical Exercise Physiology (M.S.C.E.P.) program is being revised with a goal of degree completion in 15 months on a full-time basis.
-The program is designed in accordance with the American College of Sports Medicine for certification as a Certified Clinical Exercise Physiologist (ACSM-CEP).
-Students develop the skills and qualifications to work in the prevention of cardiovascular, pulmonary and other lifestyle diseases such as obesity and diabetes.
-Students also receive extensive hands-on training in the rehabilitation of individuals who have experienced problems related to these diseases.
-The program is academically demanding and requires considerable commitment on the part of the student.
-If you are a highly motivated person who takes pride in building a sound scientific knowledge base about exercise physiology, we encourage you to contact us to arrange an appointment and tour our facilities.
+Benedictine University's Master of Science in Clinical Exercise Physiology (MS CEP) program now offers degree completion in 15 months on a full-time basis.
+The MS CEP program is designed in accordance with the American College of Sports Medicine for certification as a Certified Clinical Exercise Physiologist (ACSM-CEP).
+Exercise physiologists employed in the field teach clinical coursework to better prepare students for the expectations of professional practice.
+Through this coursework students develop the skills & qualifications to work in the prevention of cardiovascular, pulmonary and other lifestyle diseases such as obesity and diabetes.
+Students improve decision-making skills, learn to critically analyze the literature & demonstrate the ability to safely assess physiological performance of patients.
+The program’s curriculum also includes two internships for students to acquire 600 hours of hands-on clinical experience and training in the rehabilitation of individuals who have experienced problems related to chronic diseases.

 After graduating from college, Jennifer Green knew she might enjoy working in a cardiac diagnostics and rehabilitation facility.
 She also knew, however, that she would need a graduate degree to reach her goal.

 What she did not know was that a Master of Science in Clinical Exercise Physiology degree from Benedictine University would open other doors for her, doors to a new career path she has happily embraced.

 Green, who earned her master’s degree from Benedictine University in 2010, is an exercise physiologist/information specialist at the National Center on Physical Activity and Disability (NCPAD), an information clearinghouse that promotes physical activity for all people, regardless of their ability level.